Why High Pressure Pumps Fail Prematurely in Industrial Use

 Fluid Quality and Contamination Effects

-High pressure pumps are extremely sensitive to fluid cleanliness.
-Even fine abrasive particles can cause severe damage under high contact pressures.
+High pressure pumps are sensitive to fluid cleanliness.
+Fine abrasive particles may look harmless in a bucket sample, but under high contact pressure they can act like grinding paste.

 • Recycled or untreated water